-Note To confirm that the FileMaker XDBC Listener is currently running, you can use the Activity Monitor on macOS or the Task Manager in Windows to check the status of the FileMaker XDBC Listener process.
-When the process is started, it is named fmxdbc_listener, and events are logged by that name.
-The FileMaker XDBC Listener process is separate from the FileMaker Server process.
+Note To confirm that the FileMaker XDBC Listener is currently running, you can use the Activity Monitor on macOS or the Task Manager in Windows to check the status of the XDBC Listener process.
+When the process is started, it is named fmxdbc\listener, and events are logged by that name.
+The XDBC Listener process is separate from the FileMaker Server process.
 You can use the FileMaker Server Admin Console to stop and start the XDBC Listener process.
-On the FileMaker Server Status pane, set ODBC/JDBC to OFF to stop the XDBC Listener and set ODBC/JDBC to ON to start the XDBC Listener.
+See FileMaker Server Help.